 Because of this process, it is not possible to recover a password if login credentials are lost.
 If a password is lost then it can be reset using the “Forgot Password” link on the login page if the employee has an email address on file.
 The email is used to verify the owner of the account.
 If the employee does not have an email address listed on their profile, then another employee at the same organization (who has been granted permission via the Roles and Permission page) will be able to manually change the password on the employee’s profile page.

-KPA EHS representatives are not able to recover or reset passwords over the phone as there is no way to verify the person’s identify.
+KPA Flex representatives are not able to recover or reset passwords over the phone as there is no way to verify the person’s identify.
 Companies may include contact information on the sign-in page (such as phone, email) to direct the employee who has forgotten their password.

 When employee profiles are first created for your organization, the system defaults to forcing that employee to reset their password once they first sign-in to the site.
 This ensures that no other individual has signed in on their behalf and cuts off any further outside access.
 Once a password is changed, all existing logins (including the native apps) will be invalidated immediately.

-KPA EHS’s information systems and technical infrastructure are hosted within Amazon AWS – a world-class, SOC 1/2/3 accredited, data center.
+KPA Flex’s information systems and technical infrastructure are hosted within Amazon AWS – a world-class, SOC 1/2/3 accredited, data center.
 You can read more about AWS Security or choose one of the following sub-topics:

 - All Compliance Programs – including SOC 1, SOC 2, SOC 3, ISO 9001, ISO 27001, ISO 27017, ISO 27018, PCI DSS Level 1, and more